Röell cabinet

 The Röell cabinet was the cabinet of the Netherlands from 9 May 1894 until 27 July 1897.
 The cabinet was formed by Independent Liberals (I) after the election of 1894.
 The right-wing cabinet was a minority government in the House of Representatives but was supported by the Liberal Union (LU) and Independent Catholics (I) for a majority.
-Independent Conservative Liberal Joan Röell was Prime Minister.
+Independent Conservative Liberal Joan Röell was chairman of the Council of Ministers.